yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 on the normative changes.

 * High level differences:
+  * Described the expectations from new TLS-incorporating transport protocols and from new application protocols layered on TLS.
   * Clarified items (e.g. renegotiation) that only apply to TLS 1.2.
   * Changed status of TLS 1.0 and 1.1 from SHOULD NOT to MUST NOT.
   * Added TLS 1.3 at a SHOULD level.